MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/configure-sms-channel.md

 11. Select **Save**.

-12. Select **Validate API Key** from the toolbar at the top of the page to validate the customer ID, API key, and phone number.
+12. Select **Validate API Key** from the toolbar at the top of the page to validate the customer ID and API key.

 13. Open the work stream you created for SMS.

 14. On the **Routing rules items** tab, create a routing rule to transfer the SMS to an appropriate agent.
 Routing rule for SMS works on the **Mobile Phone** field of the Contact entity.
+The customer is identified based on the **Mobile Phone** field.

 ### See also